NicoBeCodin/solana_mixer/README.md

 - **Zero-Knowledge Proofs**: Uses Groth16 zk-SNARKs for anonymous withdrawals.
 - **Merkle Tree Commitments**: Deposits are stored in a Merkle tree to prove membership efficiently.
 - **Nullifier List**: Prevents double-spending by tracking used nullifiers.
-- **Fixed Deposit Amount**: Each deposit is fixed at 0.1 SOL to ensure uniformity and prevent fingerprinting.
+- **Low cost**: The cost of withdrawal is capped at 0.001 sol to create a PDA to store the nullifier hash.

 ## Merkle Tree Implementation
 - **Depth**: Is adjustable manually, currently at 8 for 256 leaves
+- **Storage**: Every 16 leaves, a batch is sent as instruction data to another solana program such that the leaves data is parsable off chain to rebuild the tree.
-- **Padding** : Tree is padded with default leaves to have a fixed size tree but efficiently stored.
+- **Padding**: Tree is padded with default leaves to have a fixed size tree but efficiently stored.
 - **Default Leaf**: `DEFAULT_LEAF` ensures new trees are initialized correctly.
 - **Merkle Root Computation**: Uses Poseidon hashing to generate intermediate and final root nodes.